XnThanh/61040-portfolio/assignments/assignment1.md

   "Yes there is.
 Go to the nearest public grade school in your place with a friend and ask if they have Chinese Language class for foreign spouses.
 As part of the language class curriculum, there is one class for typing chinese language.
 They have a small adobe flash program that can improve how you type zhuyin fuhao.")

 - [typing.tw](https://typing.tw/) Typing test website that tells you your typing speed.
 Made for traditional Chinese characters.
 Input agnostic.
 Has time limit.
 Good for users to practice speed after they learn how to type correctly.
+However, no Zhuyin-specific feedback.

 - [Another typing contest site](https://contest.hlc.edu.tw/typing/content_bpmf.asp?lang=1) Has a preset list of phrases for typing practice, and shows the Zhuyin symbols for each word.
 Site all in Chinese, hard for foreign learners to navigate.